 Alternative energy for a sustainable future.
 A 2008 issue of Engineering and Science, the Caltech alumni magazine, was devoted to this topic.
 Good articles, written for the well-educated layman.
 Go to http://calteches.library.caltech.edu/710/, which is the table of contents for this issue, Volume LXXI, Number 2, 2008.
 Articles include "The Race for New Biofuels", by Frances H. Arnold; "Solar Fuels I: Rods and Stones", by Douglas L. Smith; "Solar Fuels II: The Quest for the Catalyst", by Harry B. Gray; "From Solar Fuel Back to Electricity", by Marcus Woo.
 Another good article from this magazine is listed below, under the title "Powering the planet".

-Increase Your H2IQ -- an education page for the general public, from the Hydrogen, Fuel Cells and Infrastructure Technologies (HFCIT) Program, Energy Efficiency and Renewable Energy (EERE), US Department of Energy (DOE).
-Lots of information and resources. http://www1.eere.energy.gov/hydrogenandfuelcells/education/h2iq.html.
-(There is a link to the EERE home page at the bottom; among the other programs included at the EERE site: Biomass; Geothermal technologies; Solar energy technologies; Vehicle technologies; Wind and hydropower technologies.)
+Increase Your H2IQ -- an education page for the general public, from the Office of Energy Efficiency and Renewable Energy (EERE), US Department of Energy (DOE).
+Lots of information and resources. http://energy.gov/eere/fuelcells/increase-your-h2iq.
+(There is a link to the EERE home page at the top; among the other programs included at the EERE site: Biomass; Geothermal technologies; Solar energy technologies; Vehicle technologies; Wind and hydropower technologies.)

 There is great interest in making biofuels from cellulose rather than from starch.
 The disadvantage is the difficulty of breaking down cellulose.
 This difficulty is both inherent in the nature of cellulose and made worse by the presence of lignin.
 One approach to dealing with the latter is to develop trees with reduced lignin.
 Vincent Chiang, North Carolina State University, has developed trees with about half the lignin of natural trees.
 A news story on this work: Through Genetics, Tapping a Tree's Potential as a Source of Energy.
 November 20, 2007. http://www.nytimes.com/2007/11/20/science/20tree.html.